IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Appearance: wispy beard, long hair with beads. chill stoner with underlying intensity/acuity.
 - Kingfisher's protege.
 Knows Kingfisher's identity.
 Kingfisher is helping her with the exam.
 - Similar politics as Kingfisher but can be more vocally anti Kevara.
+	- not a lot of customers lately - people have other things to worry abt (economy)
+	- lives in the shop, has been in danger of not making rent
+	- thought she could strike out on her own, but businesses in Avizallo inevitably fail
 - Helping Eledeia by:
 	- supplying materials for the necromancy - she can get things more easily for the kite shop
 	- connections with Masons' Guild helping Kingfisher liaison - reluctantly helped arrange meetings